 Now let’s get per-dollar terms instead of per-unit terms.
 I start from the total contribution margin equation with the q pulled out of the right-hand equation.

 Then I pull the p out of the parentheses on the right-hand side of the equation.

 The term inside the parentheses is contribution margin ratio: one minus variable cost over price.
 I will sometimes simply call this CM ratio.
-It expresses the contribution of each sales dollar to covering f and maximizing π.
+It expresses how much each sales dollar contributes to covering f and maximizing π.